 There are approximately 45,000 new cases of pancreatic cancer each year in the United States and 330,000 cases worldwide.
 Incidence rates are highest in industrialized societies and Western countries.
 Of note, the risk of pancreatic cancer among African Americans, in whom pancreatic cancer mortality rates are higher than most other ethnic groups in the United States, is considerably higher than the rates for African blacks (4).
 These observations implicate environmental factors conspiring with genetic background as causes of the increased risk.

 The risk of developing pancreatic cancer is low in the first three to four decades of life but increases sharply after the age of 50.
 Average age at the time of diagnosis is 72 years.
-Pancreatic cancer is uncommon in patients ...
+Pancreatic cancer is ...